Gresham Club

 The Gresham Club was founded in 1843 and dissolved in 1991.
 It was named after Thomas Gresham.
 The Gresham Club's last site was located on Abchurch Lane off King William Street before it was sold to the London Capital Club, which in turn ceased operation in 2018.
-Following the closure of the London Capital Club, a number of the members relaunched The Gresham Club in 2018 and recreated the raison d'etre of its original predecessor.
+Following the closure of the London Capital Club, a number of the members relaunched The Gresham Club in 2018 and recreated the raison d'être of its original predecessor.

 Formation and membership

 The original Gresham Club was founded in 1843 as a dining club for the professional classes of the City of London, and named after Thomas Gresham, a celebrated Elizabethan merchant who founded the Royal Exchange.
 The club's first president was John Abel Smith (1802–1871), member of parliament for Chichester.